Skip to content

 The Lesson Plan Generator takes the context — subject, grade level, standard, objective, available time — and produces a structured lesson plan with the elements your administration and any future evaluator expect.
 Use it as the first pass on every lesson, then layer in the activity choices and student-specific differentiation only you can make.

 Try this free.
-Create a free account — five runs a day is enough to plan a full week of lessons in a single planning period.
+Open the Lesson Plan Generator — five runs a day is enough to plan a full week of lessons in a single planning period.

 Rubrics